You can poll VMware for hardware health data in two ways:

 Directly by using the Computer Information Model (CIM) protocol.

 When a scheduled Discovery of existing servers runs, SAM automatically collects data for any servers that support Hardware health monitoring, including VMware ESX and ESXi servers that were added to the Orion Platform using CIM protocol via port 5989.
 If SAM detects hardware monitoring agent software on a VMware host, the option to monitor hardware health appears when you click the List Resources link in the Management widget on the Node Details view, even if hardware data is already being collected via vCenter using the VMware API.
 When this option appears for a VMware host, enabling it does not change the hardware polling method when Poll for VMware is also selected.

 Open port 5989 when polling VMware servers using the Common Information Model (CIM) protocol.

-If you are polling your hosts though the vCenter, you will not see the hardware option listed when you click List Resources as these nodes tend to be ICMP.
-This information is automatically collected by SAM, when available, through the VMware API.
-You need to ensure you have the vCenter Hardware Status plug-in enabled on your V-Center for this information to be available through the VMware API, as shown below:
+If polling hosts though vCenter, you may not see the Hardware Health option listed when you click List Resources, as these nodes tend to be ICMP.
+This data is automatically collected by SAM, when available, through the VMware API.
+Make sure the vCenter Hardware Status plug-in is enabled in vCenter so data is accessible through the VMware API, as shown below: